Abarth 600e review: it's a proper hot hatch!

 Abarth is offering in the 600e in two distinct flavours: a ‘standard’ and Scorpionissima.
 Both use the same 54 kWh battery (51 kWh useable), produce the same 254lb ft of torque and have identical top speeds of 124mph.
 However, where the standard motor is able to produce 237bhp, the limited-edition Scorpionissima puts out a Veloce-matching 278bhp.

-That translates to a 0-62mph sprint of 6.2 seconds for the standard car and 5.9 seconds (5.85) for the Scorpionissima.
+That translates to a 0-62mph sprint of 6.2 seconds for the standard car and 5.9 seconds (5.85 as Abarth would point out) for the Scorpionissima.
 The extra performance in both has also necessitated an upgraded heat rejection system for the lithium-ion battery and control electronics.
 Abarth says it uses Formula E tech – which is a trend for this car.

 As for range and charging?
-A 100kW fast-charge from 20-80% takes 27 minutes in both cars, while the range on performance tyres is a relatively low c200miles for both.
+A 100kW fast-charge from 20-80% takes 27 minutes in both cars, while the range on performance tyres is a relatively low 207 miles for both.

 The biggest upgrade, however, comes with a JTEKT Torsen mechanical limited slip differential, identical to the one in the Alfa Romeo Junior Veloce.
 Fitted to both the 237bhp and 278bhp Abarths, it provides extra torque on the outside wheel for improved handling and traction when turning.
 JTEKT states its locking-effect setup rates at 36% during acceleration and 34% during braking.

-The Abarth 600e also gets high-spec tyres that feature a smidge of crossover from Formula E. Made from a softer compound and with a stiffer core, they’re also around 20% quieter than the tyres on the normal 600e.
+The Abarth 600e also gets high-spec tyres that feature a smidge of crossover from Formula E. Made from a softer compound on the outer edge and a harder one in the middle, they attempt to balance efficiency and grip.
+They’re also around 20% quieter than the tyres on the normal 600e.

 How does it drive?

 Before we even get into the chassis dynamics, it’s worth talking about the power of the 600e.
-On these twisty roads the top spec’s 278bhp, 5.85 second 0-62mph sprint feels faster than you’d expect.
-In Track mode, the throttle feels precise and responsive and punches the 600e out of corners.
+On rippling Fenland B roads the top spec’s 278bhp, 5.85 second 0-62mph sprint feels faster than you’d expect, with little tugs of torque steer as the power gets channeled to where it’s most effective.
+Think Civic Type R or Focus ST pace but delivered in one linear shove with far sharper throttle response, and you’re about there.

-Before we got in the car, Abarth suits were keen state the 600e only uses the hydraulic system for braking, and not a mixture of regen and discs.
-And after a few corners it’s easy to see why.
+Before we got in the car in both Italy and the UK, Abarth’s engineers were keen state the 600e only uses the hydraulic system for braking in Track mode, and not a mixture of regen and discs.
+After a few corners it’s easy to see why.
 The braking performance is strong, but so much more predictable and easier to modulate than in many other EVs.
 Braking just feels purer, and it means we can trail brake into corners with confidence.
+However, without regen, expect range to tumble even faster, and on a tight kart track the pedal started to go long after only four laps.

 Mid-corner, the stiffness of the chassis comes to the fore, as does that lowered ride height and stiffened suspension.
-There’s just far less movement than you’d expect, given the car’s 1640kg kerb weight and, when combined with the tyres, everything feels very user-friendly and very flat.
+There’s just far less movement than you’d expect, given the car’s 1640kg kerb weight and plenty of grip from the standard performance-oriented tyre.
+A more efficient run-flat option is also available, but we’ve not sampled it yet.

 And what about the difference between the top spec and the standard car?
 In practice, it was hard to really notice the extra 40bhp, especially on the road.
 The chassis and LSD are shared on both, and it’s those components that really bring the entertainment.